aulisius/RandomStringGenerator/README.md

 	 The function randomizer() - Generates a random string of given length;

+	 The function anagram() - Generates anagrams of a given string;

+	 The function swap() - Swaps the first two array elements of string;

+	 The function sort() - Sorts the arrayy;

+	 The function fact() - Calculates the factorial;

 Most of the functions used here are elementary and are just lab assignments.My project is to create randomized strings of given length.

 edit0: The problem right now is that strings aren't random for each run